kshntn/EmoAR/README.md

 **Impact of EmoAR and its further implications**

 1. Text overlays displaying the detected facial expression: EmoAR might help people with Asperger syndrome and autism in learning about the expression of a face.
 2. A classifier of facial expressions (trained model) will enhance robotic projects related to therapies that help autistic people to socialize.
-For example: [https://www.abc.net.au/news/2018-06-05/the-creepy-looking-robot-teaching-kids-social-skills/9832530?pfmredir=sm](https://www.abc.net.au/news/2018-06-05/the-creepy-looking-robot-teaching-kids-social-skills/9832530?pfmredir=sm)
+For example: [How Kaspar the robot is helping autistic students to socialise](https://www.abc.net.au/news/2018-06-05/the-creepy-looking-robot-teaching-kids-social-skills/9832530?pfmredir=sm)

 3. It may also be used as a HR tool and support recruiters in evaluating the overall confidence level of an interviewee by measuring the change in emotions during the interviewee's responses.